Chiesi Group's 2023 Revenue Surpasses €3 Billion Mark, Reflecting 10% Growth Year-on-Year (+12% @CER), Underlining Commitment to Innovative, Sustainable Practices

 Chiesi Group remains steadfast in supporting its employees as parents and caregivers and in offering continuous training and development opportunities to nurture future leaders.

-Positioned at the forefront of industry trends, Chiesi is committed in delivering relevant value, enhancing patient outcomes, and creating shared value across the community, the environment, and the stakeholders.
+Positioned at the forefront of industry trends, Chiesi is committed in delivering l relevant value, enhancing patient outcomes and creating shared value across the community, the environment, and the stakeholders.

 About Chiesi Group